F3Nation-Community/weaselbot/README.md

 2. Please send me (@Moneyball, you can find me on the F3 Nation Slack space) the following info:
     * Your region's name and PAXMiner database name
     * The bot token that you generated above
-    * The Channel ID that you generated in the previous step
+    * The Channel ID that you generated in the previous step for achievements
+    * The User or Channel ID of where you want the FULL kotter report going to... many regions have been using private channels for this.
+If using a private channel, you will need to add Weaselbot to the channel manually
     * Let me know if you want both the achievements and kotter report functionality
 3. I will create some additional tables in your PAXMiner schema